-Yampa Rafting Trip Highlights
+Yampa River Rafting Trips

 The Yampa River Canyon is one of the rarest wildernesses left to explore in the United States.
 It is the only tributary left in the Colorado River Basin to flow freely without a dam.
 This means the Yampa has been left to its natural devices since its formation over 30 million years ago.
 Throughout the 72 mile journey, this truly wild river reveals unbelievable scenery, abundant wildlife, thrilling rapids, and history-filled alcoves.